pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class get [COMMAND-OPTIONS] CLASSNAME

-      Get and display a single CIM class.
+      Get a class.

-      Get a single CIM class defined by the CLASSNAME argument from the WBEM server and display it.
-Normally it is retrieved from the default namespace in the server.
+      Get a CIM class (CLASSNAME argument) in a CIM namespace (--namespace option).
+If no namespace was specified, the default namespace of the connection is used.

-      If the class is not found in the WBEM server, the server returns an exception.

-      The --include-classorigin, --no-qualifiers, and --propertylist options
+      The --local-only, --include-classorigin, --no-qualifiers, and
-      determine what parts of the class definition are retrieved.
+      --propertylist options determine which parts are included in each retrieved class.

-      Results are formatted as defined by the output format general option.
+      In the output, the class will formatted as defined by the --output-format general option.

+      Example:

+        pywbemcli -n myconn class get CIM_Foo -n interop

     Options:
       -l, --local-only                Show only local properties of the class(s).